 Level 4: Student is able to reflect on the story, can elaborate on these reflections, and can make personal connections with some aspects of the story.

 BUILDING LITERACY SKILLS (DAY 3)

-On Day 3, you will focus on vocabulary and comprehension of key ideas and will have students do other activities that you choose.
+On Day 3, you will focus on vocabulary and concepts and will have students do other activities that you choose.